Takata CEO says internal probe into failing airbags not progressing well

 Clouding its financial outlook, the company, which posted a net loss last year, has not set aside provisions for the cost of most of its recalls.
 Takada said it was not clear where responsibility for the costs lay for recalls where the cause of the defect is still unknown.
 The company also faces multiple lawsuits.

-Toyota Motor Corp (7203.T) said on Thursday it would recall another 2.9 million vehicles to replace passenger-side air bag inflators.
-Nissan Motor Co (7201.T) added another 198,000 to its tally.
+Toyota Motor Corp said on Thursday it would recall another 2.9 million vehicles to replace passenger-side air bag inflators.
+Nissan Motor Co added another 198,000 to its tally.

-Automakers including top customer Honda Motor Co (7267.T) have said they are turning to other inflator makers such as Sweden's Autoliv Inc (ALV.N) and Japan's Daicel Corp (4202.T) to supply replacement parts as Takata struggles to produce them quickly enough.
+Automakers including top customer Honda Motor Co have said they are turning to other inflator makers such as Sweden's Autoliv Inc and Japan's Daicel Corp to supply replacement parts as Takata struggles to produce them quickly enough.

 Analysts say, however, that automakers are unlikely to abandon Takata in the short term given that it accounts for a fifth of the world's production of air bag inflators.